-The PastMap and Historic Environment Scotland (HES) online mapping tools records one scheduled monument within 300 m of the scheme (120 m east).
+The PastMap and Historic Environment Scotland (HES) online mapping tools records eight listed buildings within 300 m of the scheme.
+There is no connectivity between the scheme and the listed buildings e.g., the nearest lies approx. 120 m south of the scheme.

-Of lesser cultural heritage significance, three undesignated cultural heritage assets (UCHAs) are recorded within 300 m of the scheme.
-One of these is depicted as covering an approx. 300 m stretch of the trunk road within the scheme extents but pertains to a post-medieval landscape.
-There is no connectivity between the scheme and the remaining UCHAs e.g., the nearest lies outwith the trunk road boundary approx. 130 m east of the scheme.
+Forty-seven undesignated cultural heritage assets (UCHAs) lie within 300 m of the scheme.
+One of these UCHAs covers the scheme extents and pertains to 'Elvingston', a designed landscape (18th and 19th-20th century).
+'Elvingston' was removed from the HES Inventory of Gardens and Designed Landscapes on 1 September 2016.
+Two other UCHAs lie within 10 m of the trunk road boundary and pertain to trenches used to investigate geophysical anomalies, the findings of which were field drains.
+There is no connectivity between the scheme and the remaining UCHAs e.g., the nearest lies outwith the A1 road boundary, approx. 20 m east of the scheme.